 Hyenas are widespread and found in most habitats.
-Spotted hyenas are found in all habitats, including savannas, grasslands, woodlands, forest edges, subdeserts, and even mountains up to 13,000 ft.
+Spotted hyenas are found in all habitats, including savannas, grasslands, woodlands, forest edges, subdeserts, and even mountains up to 4,000 meters.

 The hyena (spelled “hyaena” in some parts of the world) is Africa’s most common large carnivore.
-There are three hyena species—spotted, brown, and striped.
+There are three hyena species — spotted, brown, and striped.
 Spotted hyenas are the largest of the three.
 They are fairly large in build and have relatively short torsos with lower hindquarters, and sloping backs.
-They have excellent nighttime vision and hearing.
+They have excellent night-time vision and hearing.

 These carnivores are one of Africa’s top predators; however, there is a common misconception that they are primarily scavengers.
 On the contrary, about 70 percent of their diet is composed of direct kills.
-They consume animals of various sizes, carrion, bones, vegetable matter, and other animal droppings.
+They consume animals of various types and sizes, carrion, bones, vegetable matter, and other animal droppings.
 Their jaws are among the strongest in relation to the size of any other mammal.
-Their jaws and digestive tract of the hyena allow it to process and obtain nutrients from skin and bones.
+Their jaws and digestive tract allow them to process and obtain nutrients from skin and bones.
 The only parts of prey not fully digested are hair, horns, and hooves — these are regurgitated in the form of pellets.
 The high mineral content of the bones makes their droppings a highly visible, chalky white.
 According to campers, these animals have even been known to consume aluminum pots and pans.

 Hyenas make a variety of vocalizations, including wailing calls, howling screams, and the well-known “laughter,” which can be heard up to five kilometers away (three miles) and is used to alert other clan members of a food source.